jlin27/0x-solana-example/README.md

 ## 📝 Notes

-* This script uses legacy `Transaction` and not `VersionedTransaction`.
-For swaps using address lookup tables (ALTs), additional handling may be needed.
 * The amount and token mint addresses are hardcoded for simplicity (SOL → USDC), but can be parameterized.